FBK-OpenIoT/PlantVillage-AugNoLeaves/README.md

 ## Aknowledgements and Citation
-Data contained in this repository has been developed within the FBK research institute.
-It's usage has been agreed with the owner.

 Copyright on the material in this webpage has been transferred to IEEE for MetroInd4.0&IoT 2025: H. Aqasizade, M. Antonini, M. Vecchio and F. Antonelli, "A TinyMLOps-Based Edge AI Approach for Early Detection of Emerging Plant Diseases," 2025 IEEE International Workshop Metrology for Industry4.0 & IoT (MetroInd4.0&IoT), Castelldefels, Spain, 2025.

 A final version for the citation with DOI will be provided after publication.